Inept-Devs/HordenPass.Support/README.md

 1. Free to Play, Super Simple to PLAY but "HARD To SCORE".
 2. Play both in offline and online mode.
-3. Unlock daily championship and Play it to Top the leaderboard.
+3. Play to Top the leaderboard.
 4. Easy to play.
 5. Simplest game system, Designed for one Handheld Gameplay.
-6. Also Check the Top Scorers of every week.

 ## Terms & Conditions